Sofacosta/building-graphs/README.md

 <h4 align="center"> By Sofia Acosta</h4>

 ## Description
-Building a friendship app to practice Computer Science concepts such as Graph Theory, data structures: Edge list, Adjacency list and Adjacency matrix and the BIG O.
+Building a friendship social network app to practice Computer Science concepts such as Graph Theory, data structures: Edge list, Adjacency list and Adjacency matrix and the BIG O.

 ## Setup/Installation Requirements
 - Clone the repo